ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

 .. meta::
   :description: Documentation of the installation, configuration, use of the ROCprofiler-SDK, and rocprofv3 command-line tool
-  :keywords: ROCprofiler-SDK tool, ROCprofiler-SDK library, rocprofv3, ROCm, API, reference
+  :keywords: ROCprofiler-SDK tool, ROCprofiler-SDK library, rocprofv3, rocprofv3 tool usage, Using rocprofv3, ROCprofiler-SDK command line tool, ROCprofiler-SDK CLI

 .. _using-rocprofv3: